Lake Michigan College seeks 20-year millage renewal

-BENTON TOWNSHIP — Voters in Berrien and Van Buren, and parts of Cass County, are being asked to approve a millage renewal to continue to fund Lake Michigan College’s training programs.
+BENTON TOWNSHIP — Voters in Berrien and Van Buren counties are being asked to approve a millage renewal to continue to fund Lake Michigan College’s training programs.

 If approved, the millage would be capped at 0.8804 mill for 20 years, through 2043.
-The proposal is on the ballot for Tuesday’s primary election.
-LMC officials stressed the millage is a renewal, not an increase.
+The proposal is on the ballot for the primary election, Tuesday, Aug.
+8. LMC officials stressed the millage is a renewal, not an increase.

 “This is not a tax increase.
 It is a renewal.
 In fact, this millage would freeze the current tax rate through 2043,” Lake Michigan College President Trevor Kubatzke said Wednesday.
 “We are simply seeking to renew our main operational millage that the community has supported since 1963.”